 Dixon is a basketball coach who is intelligent, honest, confident, well-spoken and true to his word.
 He is a family man and complete coach who cares for his players and program to the highest degree.
 Under Dixon, student-athletes have consistently improved as players on the court and developed as citizens off the court.
 His players consistently graduate and the Pitt program continually achieves high APR scores.
 For Dixon, basketball is a lifestyle, not a job.
 He believes teamwork, offensive efficiency, defense, rebounding and taking good shots are the key ingredients to winning championships.
 That philosophy has paid off as Pitt consistently ranks among the nation’s top offensive, defensive and rebounding squads.

-Dixon’s 11-year head coaching tenure at Pitt has seen the Panthers compile a remarkable 288-96 record, accumulate a 126-64 league regular season record and earn 10 NCAA Tournament berths and 11 postseason berths, including three Sweet Sixteen appearances (2004, 2007 and 2009) and one NCAA Regional Final (2009).
-He set an NCAA Division I all-time record for best start to a coaching career after eight seasons with his 216 victories and his .750 career winning percentage currently stands eighth nationally and the third best among active Atlantic Coast Conference coaches.
-In addition, his .658 career Big East win percentage ranks as the best all-time mark in league play, surpassing such names as Georgetown’s John Thompson, Connecticut’s Jim Calhoun, Syracuse’s Jim Boeheim, Louisville’s Rick Pitino and St. John’s Lou Carnesseca.
+Dixon’s 12-year head coaching tenure at Pitt has seen the Panthers compile a remarkable 307-111 record, accumulate a 134-74 league regular season record and earn 10 NCAA Tournament berths and 12 postseason berths, including three Sweet Sixteen appearances (2004, 2007 and 2009) and one NCAA Regional Final (2009).
+He set an NCAA Division I all-time record for best start to a coaching career after eight seasons with his 216 victories and his .735 career winning percentage currently stands 10th nationally and the fifth-best among active Atlantic Coast Conference coaches.
+In addition, his .658 career Big East win percentage ranks as the best all-time mark in league play, surpassing Georgetown’s John Thompson, Connecticut’s Jim Calhoun, Syracuse’s Jim Boeheim, Louisville’s Rick Pitino and St. John’s Lou Carnesseca.

 Dixon’s players at Pitt have excelled as well.
-Three (Steven Adams, Oklahoma City Thunder; DeJuan Blair, Washington Wizards; Aaron Gray, Detroit Pistons) are currently playing in the NBA, while six have been selected in the NBA Draft.
-Four of his players have earned consensus All-America honors, 16 were All-Region honorees, 10 earned major league awards including four Most Improved Player honorees, 17 were named all-league selections and 15 have scored over 1,000 career points.
+Three (Steven Adams, Oklahoma City Thunder; DeJuan Blair, Washington Wizards; Lamar Patterson, Atlanta Hawks) are currently playing in the NBA, while six have been selected in the NBA Draft.
+Four of his players have earned consensus All-America honors, 16 were All-Region honorees, 10 earned major league awards including four league Most Improved Player honorees, 18 have been named all-league selections and 15 have scored over 1,000 career points.

 Facing a major rebuilding project, he joined the Pitt staff in 1999 as associate head coach and recruiting coordinator.
 In four short years, he helped turn the Pitt basketball program into a consistent national power.
 In 2000-01, the Panthers surged through the conference tournament, earning a surprising Big East Championship title game berth while winning five of their last seven contests.
 It was that year at Madison Square Garden that the college basketball world first took notice of the emerging Pitt program as the Panthers upset nationally ranked Syracuse, Notre Dame and a surging Miami team to earn the school’s first-ever championship game berth.
 That strong finish concluded with a National Invitation Tournament berth, the school’s first postseason appearance in four years.